|Shirebrook Pit Wood Centred at SK536670|

 |Some landscaping and the creation of more water areas, means that the site will attract an array of insects and birds.
 There is a well developed ground flora over the whole site including the occasional Orchid.|

 information is available.
-I only occasionally visit this
+We only occasionally visit this

 popular dog walking site, but there should be a great